julienherrero/awesome-list/README.md

 - [uber/AutoDispose](https://github.com/uber/AutoDispose) - Automatic binding+disposal of RxJava streams.
 - [ujwal-coditas/MultiLamp](https://github.com/ujwal-coditas/MultiLamp) - Android library to showcase/highlight the multiple views on same overlay
 - [uniVocity/univocity-parsers](https://github.com/uniVocity/univocity-parsers) - uniVocity-parsers is a suite of extremely fast and reliable parsers for Java.
 It provides a consistent interface for handling different file formats, and a solid framework for the development of new parsers.
-- [vipulasri/Timeline-View](https://github.com/vipulasri/Timeline-View) - Timeline View is a highly customizable android library for creating shipment/order tracking, step progress indicators, etc.
+- [vipulasri/Timeline-View](https://github.com/vipulasri/Timeline-View) - Timeline View is a simple and highly customizable android library for creating shipment/order tracking, step progress indicators, etc.
 - [voghDev/PdfViewPager](https://github.com/voghDev/PdfViewPager) - Android widget that can render PDF documents stored on SD card, linked as assets, or downloaded from a remote URL.
 - [wajahatkarim3/EasyFlipViewPager](https://github.com/wajahatkarim3/EasyFlipViewPager) - 📖 The library for creating book and card flip animations in ViewPager in Android
 - [willowtreeapps/Hyperion-Android](https://github.com/willowtreeapps/Hyperion-Android) - App Debugging & Inspection Tool for Android